cmsc330-umd/spring23/projects/project2b/README.md

 ### `pre_order tree`
   - **Type**: `('a tree -> 'a list)`
-  - **Description**: Using `tree_fold`, write a function that will return a list containing the pre order traversal of the tree.
+  - **Description**: Using `tree_fold`, write a function that will return a list containing the preorder traversal of the tree.
   - **Examples**:
   ```ocaml
   let treea = Node(Node(Leaf, 1, Leaf), 2, Node(Leaf, 3, Leaf))